bayesian-object-tracking/dbot/README.md

    http://arxiv.org/abs/1602.06157

-All trackers require mesh models in Wavefront (.obj) format.
+All trackers require mesh models of the tracked objects in Wavefront (.obj) format.

 # Requirements
  * Ubuntu 12.04